Getting started with lists

 The next three lists: Tracking opportunities for each client/project

-Unlike the three lists above, these next three should be viewed more as list templates to create duplicates from.- Project Execution: Buy-Side Example - This opportunity list will help you track interest and coordinate buy-side outreach efforts for your client project.
+Unlike the three lists above, these next three should be viewed more as list templates to create duplicates from.
+Therefore, it would be expected for you/your team to have many project execution lists - one list for each client/project in the Pipeline: Projects list.
+Whenever you start a new project, choose one of the three Project Execution list templates below based on the nature of the project:- Project Execution: Buy-Side Example - This opportunity list will help you track interest and coordinate buy-side outreach efforts for your client project.
+Each row (opportunity) in this list would represent a potential seller looking to get acquired by your client.

 Importing data into these lists